linrunner/tlp-doc/support/troubleshooting.rst

     USB_AUTOSUSPEND=0

-When the problem disappears, reenable the feature and continue with the next section.
-Otherwise the causing device cannot be identified – proceed to :ref:`tsg-kernel`.
+When the problem disappears, reenable the feature and try to narrow down the problem to a single device as described in the following section.
+Otherwise the cause is not an USB device – proceed to :ref:`tsg-kernel`.

 .. rubric:: Denylist single devices